Our Mistakes

 How we fell short: From May 20 to June 26, private content was intermittently available to the public on the GiveWell website.
 A change we made on May 20 caused pages set to be visible by staff only to appear, in some browsers, as a page with a login screen and below it, the unpublished content.
 Unpublished content includes both confidential information and incomplete research.
 Confidential information on unpublished pages is generally information that we expect to be able to publish, but which we have not yet received approval from an external party to publish.
 However, there are exceptions to this and it is possible that sensitive information was revealed.
 We are not aware of any cases of sensitive information being revealed.

-Steps we have taken to improve: We fixed the problem a few hours after discovering it.
-We have added monitoring of unpublished pages to our list of regular website checks.
+How we addressed our mistake: We fixed the problem a few hours after discovering it.
+We added monitoring of unpublished pages to our list of regular website checks.

 April to December 2012: Taking too much of job applicants’ time early in the recruiting process